countable-web/open-source-corporation/getting_started/EVALUATION.md

    * Show gratitude to your team in the #thanks channel.
    * Take ownership of our mission (always push it forward, and question/clarify it)
    * Set an example of high standards in productivity and quality of work, and share with the team in the #showoff channel.
 Seeing great work raises the bar for everyone and is very motivational.
-   * Takes responsibility for specific tasks you are assigned.
+   * Take responsibility for specific tasks you are assigned.

 ### Level 2
 Considered a permanent position.